aws-samples/aws-building-data-lake-reinvent-session-stg206/README.md

     one](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start)
     by following the on-screen instructions.

-2. You will get a \$25 credit to cover the cost of this lab.
+2. Before the end of workshop, you will get a \$25 credit to cover the cost of this lab.
 You can apply that [here](https://console.aws.amazon.com/billing/home?#/credits).
 Remember to delete this lab at the end of this workshop, otherwise costs will accrue.